pixelhumain/GoGoCartoJs/docs/configuration.md

 [Check OneFilterPanePerMainOption Demo](https://pixelhumain.github.io/GoGoCartoJs/web/examples/index-full-taxonomy.html#/carte/@45.94,-0.38,10z?cat=all)

 Set **smallWidthStyle** to false to use smaller font size and margins, so the taxonomy fit better into the fixed width

+**displayNumberOfElementForEachCategory** Will add a label next to each category to display how many elements on the current viewport have this category
+Use **displayNumberOfElementRoundResults** to round the results (display 300+ instead of 325)

 General
 ------